Brymmobaggins/stats-preview-cards-component/README.md

 ### What I learned

-I learned how to root CSS variables, which i was able to customize for use for the project. it was awesome like the pattern and will use it going forward.
+I learned how to root CSS variables, which I was able to customize for the project.
+It was awesome and i liked the pattern, i  will use it going forward.

 ```css